defenseunicorns/leapfrogai/README.md

 ## Structure

 The LeapfrogAI repository follows a monorepo structure based around an [API](#api) with each of the [components](#components) included in a dedicated `packages` directory.
 Each of these package directories contains the source code for each component as well as the deployment infrastructure.
+The UDS bundles that handle the development and latest deployments of LeapfrogAI are in the `uds-bundles` directory.
 The structure looks as follows:

 ```
 leapfrogai/